-- 1: The agent creates a pre-authentication cookie to protect against reply attacks.
+- 1 An unauthenticated client attempts to access a resource, and the agent intercepts the inbound request. - 2 The agent evaluates whether the requested resource or the client IP address matches a not-enforced rule. - 3-4 Alternate Flow.
+The requested resource or the client IP address matches a not-enforced rule.
+The agent allows access to the resource, and the client receives a response from www.example.com.
+The flow ends. - 5 The agent creates a pre-authentication cookie to protect against reply attacks.
 The agent uses this cookie to track the authentication request to AM.
 Depending on the configuration, the agent may either issue a cookie to track all concurrent authentication requests, or may issue one cookie for each request.
-For added security, the pre-authentication cookie can be optionally be signed. - 2: The agent sets the AM login URL, which includes the goto parameter for the OAuth 2.0 authorize endpoint, and - 3: The agent redirects the client to log in to AM.

-- 4-7: The client authenticates to AM: - AM's Authentication Service verifies the client credentials.
-AM creates an SSO token, and OIDC JWT with session information. - AM sends the client a self-submitting form with the OIDC JWT. - 8: The client posts the self-submitting form to the agent endpoint, and the Java Agent consumes it. - 9: The agent sets the cookie domain to the FQDN of the resource. - 10: The client attempts to access the protected resource again, and the agent intercepts the request. - 11: The agent contacts AM to validate the session contained in the OIDC JWT. - 12: AM validates the session.
+For added security, the pre-authentication cookie can be optionally be signed. - 6 The agent sets the AM login URL, which includes the goto parameter for the OAuth 2.0 authorize endpoint, and - 7 The agent redirects the client to log in to AM. - 8-12 The client authenticates to AM: - AM's Authentication Service verifies the client credentials.
+AM creates an SSO token, and OIDC JWT with session information. - AM sends the client a self-submitting form with the OIDC JWT. - 13 The client posts the self-submitting form to the agent endpoint, and the Java Agent consumes it. - 14 The agent sets the cookie domain to the FQDN of the resource.